 Free cash flows are revenues net of operating costs, royalties, capital expenditures and cash taxes.
-The Company believes that this measure is useful to the external users in assessing the Company's ability to generate cash flows from the DeLamar Project.
+The Company believes that this measure is useful to the external users in assessing the Company's ability to generate cash flows from the Company's projects.